baoyachi/shadow-rs/README.md

 shadow-rs = "{latest version}"
 ```

+>About `build = "build.rs"`,this is an optional addition where, by default, build points to the build.rs file.
+It is recommended to use it as such.
+However, if your build script file is not named build.rs, please manually specify it.
+For example: `build = "gen.rs"`.

 ### 2) Create `build.rs` file
 Now in the root of your project (same directory as `Cargo.toml`) add a file `build.rs`: